BANDÔ MITSUGORÔ I

 5th lunar month of 1780: tour in Sendai.

-11th lunar month of 1780: Mitsugorô plays at the Ichimuraza 2 roles in the kaomise drama "Mure Takamatsu Yuki no Shirahata".
+11th lunar month of 1780: Mitsugorô played at the Ichimuraza 2 roles in the kaomise drama "Mure Takamatsu Yuki no Shirahata".

-1st lunar month of 1782: Mitsugorô's rank in the Edo hyôbanki, tachiyaku section, is just one rank below jô-jô-kichi (superior - superior - excellent).
+1st lunar month of 1781: Mitsugorô's rank in the Edo hyôbanki, tachiyaku section, was just one rank below jô-jô-kichi (superior - superior - excellent) [visual].

-Spring 1782: Mitsugorô appears on stage for the last time, at the Moritaza, playing the role of Soga Jûrô in the drama "Haru no Kotobuki Tokiwa Soga".
+Spring 1782: Mitsugorô appeared on stage for the last time, at the Moritaza, playing the role of Soga Jûrô in the new year sogamono drama "Haru no Kotobuki Tokiwa Soga".

-4th lunar month of 1782: Mitsugorô collapses and dies in the backstages of the Moritaza.
+10th day of the 4th lunar month of 1782 [1]: Mitsugorô suddenly collapsed and died in the backstage of the Moritaza.

 Comments: